 Security at Bandwidth is a high priority for our network and business.
 Bandwidth has a dedicated information security team that oversees Bandwidth’s security program.
 Bandwidth recognizes information must be managed, controlled and protected as it has a significant impact on our products and customers.

 Bandwidth’s Information Security program is designed and achieved ISO 27001:2013 certification to protect assets against unauthorized use, disclosure, alteration, and destruction.

 Bandwidth’s network environment is monitored 24×7 by a team of Network Operations Technicians.
 All site locations have firewalls, and traffic monitoring deployed.

-Automated vulnerability and policy scans are performed on Bandwidth’s environments and assets.
+Vulnerability and policy scans are performed on Bandwidth’s environments and assets weekly, internal and external.

 Application Security (BW AppSec)

-Bandwidth’s application security program actively performs static and dynamic scanning of systems
+Bandwidth’s application security program proactively performs static and dynamic scanning of systems and software code.

-Bandwidth’s Change Review Board oversees change requests and change approvals.
-The approval process contains a review of risk, test plan, and back-out plan before changes can be made.
+All changes to production environments must be reviewed and approved by Bandwidth’s Change Review Board.
+Approval requires risk analysis, test, and back-out plan before any changes can be made.
 Changes are scheduled during off-peak times to minimize disruptions.